Acme United (NYSEAMERICAN:ACU) Coverage Initiated by Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a research note issued to investors on Wednesday morning.
-The brokerage issued a hold rating on the stock.
+StockNews.com began coverage on shares of Acme United (NYSEAMERICAN:ACU – Get Rating) in a report released on Sunday morning.
+The firm issued a hold rating on the stock.

-Acme United (NYSEAMERICAN:ACU – Get Rating) last issued its earnings results on Friday, April 22nd.
-The company reported $0.22 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.65 by ($0.43).
-The firm had revenue of $43.33 million during the quarter.
-Acme United had a return on equity of 19.21% and a net margin of 7.54%.
+Acme United (NYSEAMERICAN:ACU – Get Rating) last posted its quarterly earnings results on Friday, April 22nd.
+The company reported $0.22 earnings per share for the quarter, missing analysts’ consensus estimates of $0.65 by ($0.43).
+Acme United had a return on equity of 16.36% and a net margin of 6.84%.
+The firm had revenue of $43.33 million for the quarter.

-Several hedge funds and other institutional investors have recently made changes to their positions in ACU.
-Morgan Stanley grew its holdings in shares of Acme United by 183.6% in the second quarter.
-Morgan Stanley now owns 709 shares of the company’s stock worth $32,000 after acquiring an additional 459 shares during the period.
-Advisor Group Holdings Inc. lifted its stake in shares of Acme United by 64.4% in the 3rd quarter.
-Advisor Group Holdings Inc. now owns 2,785 shares of the company’s stock worth $91,000 after purchasing an additional 1,091 shares during the period.
-BlackRock Inc. boosted its holdings in shares of Acme United by 443.2% in the third quarter.
-BlackRock Inc. now owns 6,545 shares of the company’s stock worth $214,000 after buying an additional 5,340 shares during the last quarter.
-Renaissance Technologies LLC boosted its holdings in shares of Acme United by 4.3% in the third quarter.
-Renaissance Technologies LLC now owns 187,695 shares of the company’s stock worth $6,145,000 after buying an additional 7,800 shares during the last quarter.
-Finally, Dimensional Fund Advisors LP grew its position in Acme United by 0.9% during the third quarter.
-Dimensional Fund Advisors LP now owns 178,290 shares of the company’s stock valued at $5,837,000 after buying an additional 1,671 shares during the period.
-59.98% of the stock is currently owned by hedge funds and other institutional investors.
+Several hedge funds have recently modified their holdings of the stock.
+Capital Management Corp VA raised its stake in shares of Acme United by 4.8% in the 1st quarter.
+Capital Management Corp VA now owns 487,400 shares of the company’s stock valued at $16,450,000 after acquiring an additional 22,220 shares in the last quarter.
+North Star Investment Management Corp. raised its stake in shares of Acme United by 1.4% in the 4th quarter.
+North Star Investment Management Corp. now owns 400,017 shares of the company’s stock valued at $13,481,000 after acquiring an additional 5,516 shares in the last quarter.
+Renaissance Technologies LLC raised its stake in shares of Acme United by 4.3% in the 3rd quarter.
+Renaissance Technologies LLC now owns 187,695 shares of the company’s stock valued at $6,145,000 after acquiring an additional 7,800 shares in the last quarter.
+Dimensional Fund Advisors LP raised its stake in shares of Acme United by 0.9% in the 3rd quarter.
+Dimensional Fund Advisors LP now owns 178,290 shares of the company’s stock valued at $5,837,000 after acquiring an additional 1,671 shares in the last quarter.
+Finally, Ridgewood Investments LLC raised its stake in shares of Acme United by 5.2% in the 1st quarter.
+Ridgewood Investments LLC now owns 24,192 shares of the company’s stock valued at $816,000 after acquiring an additional 1,193 shares in the last quarter.
+60.91% of the stock is currently owned by institutional investors and hedge funds.

 About Acme United (Get Rating)